 Health Care Services Master Plan Update (2019)

-The San Francisco Department of Public Health (SFDPH) and the San Francisco Planning Department are updating the Health Care Services Master Plan (HCSMP), for anticipated adoption in winter 2020.
+The San Francisco Planning Department and the San Francisco Department of Public Health (SFDPH) jointly produce the Health Care Services Master Plan (HCSMP).
 The HCSMP identifies current and projected needs for health care services in San Francisco, with a focus on vulnerable populations.
 The HCSMP is used by the Health Commission, Planning Commission, and the Board of Supervisors to guide health care and land use policy decisions.

 The first Plan (the 2013 HCSMP) was adopted and came into effect on December 26, 2013, after an extensive public process.
 Planning Code Section 342 (Ordinance No. 300- 10) requires the San Francisco Department of Public Health (SFDPH) and the San Francisco Planning Department to update the HCSMP.